As an Amazon Associate I earn from qualifying purchases. Details.

 Soon, it’ll be Thanksgiving, and then Christmas.
 After that, it’s New Year’s.

-Every one of those holidays provide easy themes for content, and – housebound by wintry weather – plenty of people eager to read articles, watch YouTube videos, and so on.
+Every one of those holidays provide easy themes for content, and – housebound by wintry weather – many people are eager to read articles, watch YouTube videos, and so on.